aalbacetef/strcompare/README.md

 #### distance

+`distance` will return the edit distance, a `u64`, the value of which depends on the metric used.

-`distance` accepts the following arguments:
+It accepts the following arguments:
  - alloc: an `std.mem.Allocator`
  - metric: one of the `Metrics`
  - a, b: strings to compare